hdShang/arxiv-daily/docs/cs-CV/2025-06-23/papers/250700045v1-caughtcheating-is-your-mllm-a-good-cheating-detective-exploring-the-.md

 ---
 layout: default
-title: CaughtCheating: Is Your MLLM a Good Cheating Detective?
-Exploring the Boundary of Visual Perception and Reasoning
+title: "CaughtCheating: Is Your MLLM a Good Cheating Detective?
+Exploring the Boundary of Visual Perception and Reasoning"
 ---

 # CaughtCheating: Is Your MLLM a Good Cheating Detective?
 Exploring the Boundary of Visual Perception and Reasoning